 Important Student Information

-- Where to View Your Statement - MSOE does not provide paper statements.
+- View Your Statement on Transact - MSOE does not provide paper statements.
 Students can view their billing information and statements online.

 - Making a Payment - MSOE has different ways a student can pay from traditional mailing to online payments.